 "Tate, tate.
 Ich vil dich freigen fire kashes: Why is this night different from all other nights?".

 I remember the questions because of them I had my 15 minutes of fame.
 Our mistress at the Hebrew school chose me to ask questions at the school Seder.
-The whole following month I was pointed out in Niebuszewo Jewish community: "That's the one who asked the four questions!"
-That the lady chose me because at that time she was dating my uncle is a completely different story.
+The whole following month, they have pointed me out in Niebuszewo Jewish community: "That's the one who asked the four questions!"

 I didn't know what my father was talking about at the Seder celebration because he read it in a language I never learned.
-But I remember Karpas, Charoset, Maror, breaking matzah, wine and "bhoire pri agufen", a chalice for the prophet Elijah, the incomprehensible Haggadah, dripping wine with every plague and singing.
-Dayeinu, Ki Lo Naeh and Chad Gadya.
+But I remember Karpas, Charoset, Maror, breaking matzoh, wine and "bhoire pri agufen", a chalice for the prophet Elijah, the incomprehensible Haggadah, dripping wine with every plague and singing.
+Dayeinu, Ki Lo Naeh, and Chad Gadya.
 Especially the latter: